 A small opening is made in the back wall of the sinus.

-Magnetic resonance imagining (MRI) may be used to make images of the pituitary area
+Magnetic resonance imaging (MRI) may be used to make images of the pituitary area.

-using a computer and magnets during the surgery to help guide the surgeons.
+MRI uses a computer and magnets to help guide the surgeons.

 When the pituitary area is entered, the neurosurgeon removes the pituitary tumor in